Education Select Committee

 The Education Select Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the expenditure, administration and policy of the Department for Education and any associated public bodies.

-The chair of the committee is Robin Walker MP.
-Previous chairs include Neil Carmichael (2015–17) and Graham Stuart MP (2010–2015).
+The chair of the committee until 2024 was Robin Walker MP.
+Previous chairs include Robert Halfon MP (2017–2022), Neil Carmichael (2015–17) and Graham Stuart MP (2010–2015).

-Membership

-As of 13 March 2023, the membership of the committee is as follows:
+Current membership

+On 5 September 2024, nominations for the role were opened with the candidates being Labour MPs Sharon Hodgson, Marie Tidball and Helen Hayes.
+Hayes was elected.
+The full membership as of 29 October 2024 is:

-Changes since 2019
+Changes since 2024

+2019–2024 Parliament

+The chair was elected on 27 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019–2024

 Occasionally, the House of Commons orders changes to be made in terms of membership of select committees, as proposed by the Committee of Selection.
 Such changes are shown below.

-2017-2019 Parliament
+2017–2019 Parliament

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

-Changes 2017-2019
+Changes 2017–2019

-2015-2017 Parliament
+2015–2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 6 July 2015.

-Changes 2015-2017
+Changes 2015–2017

-2010-2015 Parliament
+2010–2015 Parliament

 The chair was elected on 10 June 2010, with members being announced on 12 July 2010.